§ Terminology Governance Guide

 § How?

-Every role that changes stuff (Create, Update or Delete) needs to be on github and sign off their work
+Every role that changes stuff (Create, Update, or Delete) must be on github, and the users sign off their results.

 This way: